abhishekjaat35-bit/athlete-training-load-analyzer/README.md

 A Python sports-data analytics project that analyzes athlete training sessions using **Pandas** and the **session-RPE (sRPE) method**.

-This is **Day 8** of my Sports Performance & Sports Data Analytics Python portfolio.
+This is the Sports Performance & Sports Data Analytics Python portfolio.

 ---